-Keep in mind that there will be a lot of other tiny electronic components sitting behind this cover so take great care not to touch or bump any of them (they might get damaged if you do).
+Remember that there will be a lot of other tiny electronic components sitting behind this cover, so take great care not to touch or bump any of them (they might get damaged if you do).

 Step 2: Inspect the Capacitors

 Locate and remove all capacitors whose values are between 470uF/450V and 1000uF/450V, putting them aside for now.
 Then, carefully inspect these parts using a bright work light and magnification tool (using a magnifying glass is usually the easiest way to inspect electronic parts) to determine if they’re faulty.

 Check for any apparent damage, cracks, or other signs of physical stress, indicating that there might be an issue going on inside your flat-screen TV set.

 Test these capacitors with an ohmmeter by placing one probe from your digital multimeter on either side, setting its resistance range to “R” (Ohms).
 Then, touch the remaining probe onto one of the capacitor’s terminals.